imindMan/imindMan/README.md

 Somehow I'm not a newbie anymore.
 Somehow, I'm still *lol*.

-I'm just a coder.
-I'm not a specialist myself because even achieving to a decent competence in coding I still don't want to truly focus on one thing all the time.
+I'm just **a coder**.
+I'm not **a specialist** myself because even achieving to a decent competence in coding I still don't want to truly focus on one thing all the time.

+There's one thing for sure.
+I'm a **Linux and FOSS** enthusiast

 Still wonder a lot of stuff.